 The Southeast Asia Program provides co-sponsorship for Southeast Asian student groups across campus.

-Email us to apply for SEAP funding or to request co-sponsorship and event reporting forms, or fill out an application here.
-Submit a completed request for co-sponsorship form at least two weeks before your event, and an event report form after the event.
+To apply for SEAP funding or to request co-sponsorship, please fill out an application here.
+Submit a completed request for co-sponsorship form at least two weeks before your event, and an event report form (which will be provided to you) after the event.
+Email us with any questions.

 Southeast Asian Student Organizations